wiwa/bloop/docusaurus/docs/what-is-bloop.md

 ---
-id: basics
+id: what-is-bloop
-title: Learn the Basics
+title: What is bloop
-sidebar_label: Learn the Basics
+sidebar_label: What is bloop
 ---

 Bloop is a Scala build server developed by [the Scala Center][scalacenter].
 It has three main goals: